MileHacker Logo

 Historical Significance

 Puente Alto’s history intertwines with the development of the Maipo Valley.
-The construction of the "Puente Alto" (High Bridge) over the Maipo River in the late 19th century facilitated trade and gave the area its name.
-The 1900s saw Puente Alto transform from a rural outpost into a significant urban center, drawing migrants with industrial growth.
+The building of the "Puente Alto" (High Bridge) over the Maipo River in the late 19th century facilitated trade and gave the area its designation.
+The 20th century saw Puente Alto transform from an agrarian outpost into a significant urban center, drawing migrants with industrial growth.

 Puente Alto's Enduring Character